simplyannzz/refactor-accessability-web/README.md

 https://developer.mozilla.org/en-US/docs/Web/HTML/Element

 ## License
-I clone with repo provided and it doesnt look like it has any licensing for this project.
+I clone with the repo provided and it doesn't look like it has any licensing for this project.

 ## contact me
 email: anniebui0110@gmail.com